Philco Model 4654 Predicta Television (1958)

 Movie 1 Movie 2

 Is this the ultimate TV?
 Love it or hate it, the Philco Predicta television is unarguably one of the design icons of the 20th Century.
-Collectors cherish the Predicta for its "space age" look, but repairmen (and women) grumble about its hard-to-service innards.
+Collectors cherish the Predicta for its "space age" look, but restorers grumble about its hard-to-service innards.

 Philco produced the Predicta from 1958-1960.
 Several models were available, in console or tabletop cabinets and with 21-inch or 17-inch screens.

 This console style was called the Pedestal and it was sold in 1958.
 The top is painted yellow and the rest of the cabinet has a mahogany finish.
-The first photo shows the TV operating at the time of purchase.
-My set has only a VHF tuner for channels 2-13.
-Some Predictas also included a UHF tuner.
+The first photo shows the TV playing at the time of purchase.
+My set has a VHF tuner for channels 2-13; some Predictas had a UHF tuner, as well.

-The 1958 line also included the Holiday, essentially the same TV in a low wooden tabletop cabinet.
-Another 21-inch console, the Penthouse, had a blonde lowboy wooden cabinet and a movable screen attached to the cabinet with a long cable.
+The 1958 line also included the Holiday, the same TV in a low wooden tabletop cabinet.
+Another 21-inch console, the Penthouse, had a lowboy wooden cabinet and a movable screen attached with a long cable.
 I never quite saw the utility of this scheme for home use.
 How often would you want to lug a heavy CRT around your living room to a different location?
-I've read one suggestion that it was handy for bars, where you could put the screen close to customers but keep the channel changer out of the patrons' hands.
+I've read one suggestion that it was handy for bars, where you could put the screen close to customers but keep the channel changer out of patrons' hands.

 The last upright Predicta, sold in 1960, was the Continental.
 Its profile was similar to the Pedestal, but the cabinet had a Danish Modern design with four finned supports attached at an angle to the central box.

 The free-standing picture tube is almost unique in the history of TV design.
 The German Vega company produced a tabletop model that looks much like a tabletop Predicta.
 I have seen photos of that set, but never seen one in the flesh.
-The closest (perhaps the only) lookalike to the upright Predicta was the 1957 Teleavia from Italy.
-I took the following snapshot of a Teleavia on display in the design section of the French National Museum for Modern Art, part of the Centre Pompidou in Paris, France.
+The closest (perhaps the only) lookalike to the upright Predicta was the 1957 Teleavia from France.
+I took this photo of a Teleavia at the Musée National d'Art Moderne in Paris.
+The magazine has a Teleavia article with more photos.

 Despite the radical styling that endears it to collectors, the Predicta had an unhappy history in the field, causing some to dub it the "Edsel of televisions."
 Quality control was poor, leading to an excessive number of returns and warranty service calls.
-The Predicta's PC (printed circuit) boards were difficult to service and tended to crack from overheating in certain models.
+The Predicta's PC (printed circuit) boards were difficult to service and suffered from overheating.

-Some people blame the Predicta for the demise of Philco, but that's a bit of an urban legend.
+Some people blame the Predicta for the demise of Philco, but that's an urban legend.
 Philco was a large, diverse company, and made many other console and portable TVs which were reliable and sold well.

-A properly restored Predicta is certainly fun to watch.
-Mine has logged many hours since I completed the restoration and I love to watch that big, bright screen, which seems to float in space.
+Rare or not, a properly restored Predicta is certainly fun to own.
+Mine has logged many hours since I got it.
+I love to watch that big, bright screen floating in space.

 First Look

 I had wanted a Predicta for years and when this nice example popped up locally, I just had to have it.
-The TV was "working" when I bought it, although the seller had handed it to a local repairman who did only the minimum work needed to make it play.
-As you can see from the initial photos, the picture was bright and clear.
+The TV was "working" when I bought it, although the seller had handed it to a local repairman who did only the minimum needed to make it play.
+The initial photos show a bright, clear picture.

-That photo shows me staring into a camcorder whose output was piped to the Predicta.
-Broadcast reception left much to be desired, however.
-The vertical hold was extremely unstable, requiring careful adjustment whenever you changed stations or when the picture content changed significantly (for example, from a low-contrast to high-contrast scene).
+That photo shows me looking into a camcorder whose output was piped to the Predicta.
+Broadcast reception left much to be desired.
+The vertical hold was unstable, requiring careful adjustment whenever you changed stations or when the picture content changed significantly (for example, from a low-contrast to high-contrast scene).

-Below are two more photos showing the TV's image quality when purchased.
-When not rolling, the picture was quite watchable, a good sign that indicated basic overall health.
-The camcorder's output tended to produce diagonal stripes, a result often seen when sending signals from a modern device to an older TV.
+When not rolling, however, the picture was quite watchable, indicating good overall health.
+The camcorder's output produced diagonal stripes, a result often seen when sending signals from a modern device to an older TV.
 To make decent photos in a bright room, I had adjusted the gain control differently than you'd want for normal viewing, which accentuated the "stripies."

 The next two photos show the homebrew setup that I used to adjust the linearity and some other picture controls.
 In the first photo, you can see a video camcorder on a tripod, pointing at a printout of the classic "Indian Chief" test pattern.
 The output from the camcorder was piped to an RF modulator, which was connected to the TV's antenna terminals.